Discrete tenor models for credit risky portfolios driven by time-inhomogeneous L\'evy processes: Introduction

 \section{Introduction}

-Contrary to the single-obligor credit risk models, portfolio credit risk models consider a pool of credits with different obligors and the adequate risk quantification for the whole portfolio becomes a challenge.
-The most difficult and important task is to determine the dependence structure in the portfolio (also termed default correlation).
+Contrary to the single-obligor credit risk models, portfolio credit risk models consider a pool of credits consisting of different obligors and the adequate quantification of risk for the whole portfolio becomes a challenge.
+A good model for portfolio credit risk should incorporate two components: default risk, which includes in particular the dependence structure in the portfolio (also termed default correlation), and spread risk, which represents the risk related to changes of interest rates and changes in the credit quality of the obligors.

+The main application of such a portfolio model which we discuss in Section 8 is the valuation of tranches of \emph{collateralized debt obligations} (CDOs) and related derivatives.
+We would like to emphasize that variants of this model can be used for the valuation of other asset-backed securities.
+Currently, due to the sovereign credit crisis that has affected Europe, the issuance of so-called European Safe Bonds (ESBs) is discussed, where the underlying portfolio would consist of sovereign bonds of EU member states with fixed weights set by a strict rule which is proportional to GDP.
+Our model is easily adapted for pricing of such and other similar asset-backed securities whatever the precise specification of these instruments would be.

-The main question which we consider here is the valuation of tranches of \emph{collateralized debt obligations} (CDOs) and related derivatives.
-CDOs are structured asset-backed securities, whose value and payments depend on a pool of underlying assets (such as bonds or loans) called the \emph{collateral}.
-They consist of different \emph{tranches} representing different risk classes, ranging from \emph{senior} tranches with the lowest risk, over \emph{mezzanine} tranches, to \emph{equity} tranches which carry the highest risk.
-If there are defaults in the collateral, the occurring losses are transferred to investors in order of seniority, starting by equity tranches.
+Generally speaking, CDOs are structured asset-backed securities, whose value and payments depend on a pool of underlying assets - such as bonds or loans - called the \emph{collateral}.
+They consist of different \emph{tranches} representing different risk classes, ranging from \emph{senior} tranches with the lowest risk, over \emph{mezzanine} tranches, to the \emph{equity} tranche which carries the highest risk.
+If defaults occur in the collateral, the corresponding losses are transferred to investors in order of seniority, starting with the equity tranche.